synonymdev/slashtags/examples/auth/README.md

 npm run listen
 ```

-You should see the responder's Auth url, and it will be saved at `/slashtags-examples/auth/url.txt` in your operating system's temporary directory alongside the data of the SlashDrives.
+Wait until you see the responder's Auth url, and it will be saved at `/slashtags-examples/auth/url.txt` in your operating system's temporary directory alongside the data of the SlashDrives.

 - Run the Initiator's client (in a separate terminal)